Functional calculus for a bounded $C_0$-semigroup on Hilbert space

 In the sequel we say that a bounded operator $T\colon H^1(\R) \to H^1(\R)$ commutes with translations if $T\tau_s = \tau_s T$ for each $s\in \R$.
-Classical properties of the Fourier transform easily imply that any bounded Fourier multiplier on $H^1(\R)$ commutes with translations.
-The next result implies that the converse is true.
-This is the $H^1(\R)$-version of the well-known characterization of $L^p(\R)$-Fourier multipliers as the operators $L^p(\R)\to L^p(\R)$ commuting with translations (see e.g. \cite[Theorem 3.16]{sw}).
-The $H^1(\R)$-case requires different arguments.
+By Example \ref{taus}, any bounded Fourier multiplier on $H^1(\R)$ commutes with translations.
+The next result implies that the converse is true and provides a sharp estimate on the symbol of an element of $\MH$.